deeplearning4j/deeplearning4j/modelserver.md

 * Stable and debuggable.
 SKIL is based on the enterprise-hardened JVM.
 * Certified.
 Deeplearning4j works with CDH and HDP.

+## Skymind Intelligence Layer (SKIL)

-SKIL is all of those.
+SKIL meets all of those criteria.
 Visit [SKIL's Machine Learning Model Server Quickstart](https://skymind.readme.io/v1.0.1/docs/quickstart) to test it out.

-SKIL is a:
+Briefly, SKIL is a:

 ### Machine Learning Solution Platform